 - Netscape version 4.06 or higher or Internet Explorer 4.0 or higher is required.

 IBM-compatible PC or Mac.

 - Many students experience difficulty using AOL.
-We recommend that you switch to a different browser and do not use AOL for the assessment.
+We recommend that you switch to a different browser and do not use AOL for the exam.

-Thoroughly read the Mathematics Skills Assessment instructions, specifically noting the following:
+Thoroughly read the Math Placement Exam instructions, specifically noting the following:

 - You may use scratch paper, pencil, and a scientific or graphing calculator (you should not use a calculator with computer symbolic algebra or QWERTY keyboard).

-- The test is timed for 75 minutes and the time remaining will be updated after you answer each question.
+- The exam is timed for 75 minutes and the time remaining will be updated after you answer each question.

-- The test is entirely multiple-choice with only one correct answer.
+- The exam is entirely multiple-choice with only one correct answer.
 Partial credit is not given.